jhughes2112/k8smaker/README.md

  - All scripts are to be executed on the `control-node` machine.

 ## k8smaker_config
-Edit this file to set your cluster name, username, etc.  This is shared across all the scripts that need it, not all do.
+Edit this file to set your cluster name, username, etc.  This is shared across all the scripts that need it.
 See comments for what each variable means.

 In my case, I run on bare metal that boots from a slow drive, but have fast data drives.
 So this script allows me to configure the device to mount at the data folder location.
 If this doesn't apply to you, point it at anything other than a block device and it'll skip that part.
 You still want to provide it a root folder for all the data, since /var/lib/docker and /var/lib/etcd get mapped there.